 Public Private Partnerships (PPPs) are common, especially in areas such as port re-development and infrastructure.
 A great deal of preparation and planning is required for a successful PPP.
 Additionally, sufficient commitment, effective communication and watertight contracts are other essential success factors.
 In our experience, allocating risks to those parties with the best ability to manage those risks is the key to realizing true value for the public sector.
 Deloitte Ports Services has extensive international experience with the design, implementation and process management of PPPs.
 Through tested methodologies and practical guidelines, we can add value to any PPP initiative.
 A successful PPP involves clear communication between all parties, management of potential conflicts of interest, financial modeling, risk assessments, management of the bidding process, final negotiations and contract management.

-Deloitte Ports Services assesses the economic value and impact of policy intentions and investment projects, which provides a powerful basis for decision making.
+Insight in economic value and impact of policy intentions and investment projects provides a powerful basis for decision making.
 Economic impact assessments help businesses quantify the impact of policy intentions / investment projects on and contribution to the economy and provides a basis for assessing policy settings and the economic environment to understand future impacts on their business to support decision making.
-By providing insights in direct, indirect and induced effects (including GDP, employment and local taxes), Deloitte Port Services provides objective and transparent inputs for decision making purposes.
+By providing insights in direct, indirect and induced effects (including GDP, employment and local taxes), Deloitte Port Advisory provides objective and transparent inputs for decision making purposes.

 Ports and terminal operators hold very specific real estate and assessing the value of this requires a thorough understanding of the ports business.
-Deloitte Port Services has extensive experience with assessing the value of specific real estate classes, including ports and terminals.
+Deloitte Port Advisory has extensive experience with assessing the value of specific real estate classes, including port assets and terminals.